1. Resume examples

 • The pharmacist job role and employment outlook

-• How to write a pharmacist resume, including the structure and basic guidelines
+• How to write a resume for a pharmacist, including the structure and basic guidelines

 • Optimizing the impact of each resume section: header, summary, employment history, education and skills